individdata/egendata-wallet/README.md

 ## Getting Started

+First, create a `.env` file or `.env.local`.
+All the required environment variables are documented in `.env-example`.

-First, run the development server:
+Start the development server:

 ```bash
 npm run dev